ntogasa/campground_scavenger/README.md

 # &#x26FA; Campground Checker
-Campsite Checker is a Django application that scrapes campground availabilities from recreation.gov, and also saves campground ID numbers.
+Campsite Checker is a web application that scrapes campground availabilities from recreation.gov, and also saves campground ID numbers.

-## Why Use This?
+## Purposes/Functions
 Reserving campgrounds on reservation.gov is not a very efficient process, because checking campground availabilities requires visiting each campground's website individually.
+Campground Checker resolves this inefficiency via mas search capabilities.
+It also provides an API.

 #### Mass Search Campground Availability
 This application allows you to mass-search availabilities for